malramsay64/experi/README.md

 Installation
 ------------

-Experi is tested on python 3.4+ although 3.6+ is recommended #14.
+Experi is currently only compatible with python 3.6.

 ```bash
 pip3 install experi